chloeleichen/sydney1885/README.md

-#Sydney 1885 Street photography explorer
+#Sydney 1885 Street Photography Explorer

 ##What was it like to live in Sydney in 1885?